NXP/mcu-smhmi/framework/docs/events/overview.md

 For more information about handling events, see "event handlers" section.

-### InputNotify Events
+### InputNotify events

-Input events are events which indicate that input has been received by an input HAL device.
+Input events are events that indicate that input has been received by an input HAL device.

 ```{note}
 Only input HAL devices can generate an "InputNotify" event.